jeremytammik/tbc/a/1976_chatgpt_arm_tsp.md

 ####<a name="2"></a> First Outings in Nairobi

 My colleagues warn me of the dangers of moving around freely here, so I am being careful.
-Not a single bad experiennce so far, though.
+Not a single bad experience so far, though.
+All good.
 Lots of security all around, such as security checks entering every building.
 The people I meet in the street are either neutral or friendly, though, and I feel happy and safe.